Living Planet Index: Coverage

+WWF communications saw the index as a powerful tool able to bring about public and political conservation on biodiversity loss and conservation through a single takeaway message.
+This simplified communication approach has made the index widely used in public and policy discussions, although it can sometimes lead to misinterpretation of what the data represent.

 The index is often misinterpreted in the media, with incorrect suggestions that it shows we have lost 69% of all animals or species since 1970.
 This widespread misinterpretation has led to several articles being published which detail what the LPI does and doesn't show, and how to correctly interpret the trend.
+Clarifying how the index should be interpreted has become an important focus in recent scientific and public discussions.

 Convention on Biological Diversity

+The index has played an important role in policy decision making, and as a way to assess progress toward various targets set out during various multilateral conventions and agreements.
+It is frequently used to evaluate progress toward international biodiversity targets and inform conservation strategies.

 In April 2002, and again in 2006, at the Convention on Biological Diversity (CBD), 188 nations committed themselves to actions to: "… achieve, by 2010, a significant reduction of the current rate of biodiversity loss at the global, regional and national levels…"

 The LPI played a pivotal role in measuring progress towards the CBD's 2010 target.
 It has also been adopted by the CBD as an indicator of progress towards its Nagoya Protocol 2011-2020 targets 5, 6, and 12 (part of the Aichi Biodiversity Targets).
+As a result, the index has become an important tool for tracking global biodiversity commitments over time.

 Informing the CBD 2020 strategic plan, the Indicators and Assessments Unit at ZSL is concerned with ensuring the most rigorous and robust methods are implemented for the measurement of population trends, expanding the coverage of the LPI to more broadly represent biodiversity, and disaggregating the index in meaningful ways (such as assessing the changes in exploited or invasive species).